There are few secular trends that are as impactful to the global economy right now as clean energy.

 Questrade

-Questrade is the top discount broker in Canada.
-Like Wealthsimple, this trading platform also offers commission-free purchases on ETFs as well as fees as low as $4.95 when selling
+Questrade is the best discount broker in Canada.
+Like Wealthsimple, this trading platform also offers commission-free purchases on ETFs and fees as low as $4.95 when selling.

 When you open a Questrade account here, you get $50 in free trade credit after funding your account with at least $1,000.